-When a poor lawn has the proper grade and a well-drained soil, it can be more easily improved through renovation, rather than complete reconstruction.
+When a poor lawn has the proper grade and well-drained soil, it can be more easily improved through renovation, rather than complete reconstruction.

 Spring and fall are ideal times to renovate a lawn, although success can be achieved in the summer.
-Renovation involves the removal of thatch, grass and weeds, while thinning the lawn down to the soil to permit the introduction of improved varieties of grasses like those found in ProTime Lawn Seed Mixes.
+Renovation involves the removal of thatch, grass and weeds, while thinning the lawn down to the soil to permit the introduction of improved varieties of grasses like those found in ProTime Lawn Seed mixes.

 The result is a beautiful, uniform new lawn without roto-tilling.